-Consumers are happy that they are rewarded for staying healthy and not needing a claim.
+Consumers are happy that they are being rewarded for staying healthy and not needing a claim.

-This way, Prudential should be able to keep expenses low and consequently, premiums too.
+This way, Prudential should be able to keep their expenses low and consequently, premiums too.

 It is not a revolutionary idea as many other insurance work in the same claim-based manner.

 However, it takes some foresight and courage to do this with IP as it is unprecedented.

 What Prudential has introduced goes beyond just reducing the premium of its private hospital rider.

 It can make the premium lower for all its clients.

 Whenever someone with IP rider makes a claim, it is not just the rider that is utilised to pay the bill.